ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 Added css that transformed it into a dropdown menu.

 ### Restyle blogpost images
-These are just images flung into the post right now, sometimes with a little caption that doesn't quite line up.
+These were just images flung into the post until now, sometimes with a little caption that didn't quite line up.

 ### Rewrite the About page
 [See for yourself.](/about) Less links to pages you can easily find and reach through the dropdown menu's described above.

+FIX SELF PORTRAIT!

 ### Web feed functionality
 https://gohugo.io/templates/rss/
 Should be able to generate these automatically...

 ### Conclusion
 From now on this isn't just a 'technically functional website' but one that I can say is 'done'.
+That isn't to say that there are not more improvements or additions to be made, but none are necessary to have the site do what I want it to do.